thufv/EqFix/README.md

 ### Fixing

-You use the command `fix` to apply the learned fixing rules on an erroneous equation and error message.
+You use the command `fix` to repair an erroneous equation.
 If any rule is applicable, the fixed equation will be displayed.
 The typical usage is simply: